syntasso/kratix-docs/docs/main/05-reference/03-promises/03-updates.md

 # Updates

 Kratix supports updating Promises with new specifications.
-Any update to the Promise will result in the retriggering of the configure workflows for all resources.
-For example if you update the configure workflow image version and change a field in the dependencies Kratix will roll out all the changes to dependencies to all the destinations and retrigger all the configure workflows with the new image version.
+Any update to the Promise will result in the re-running the Configure Workflows for all resources.
+For example, if you update the Configure Workflow image version and change a field in the Dependencies Kratix will roll out the new Dependencies to Destinations and re-run all the Configure Workflows with the new image version.